UOBAM Invest Digital Adviser Performance

 Performance for Corporates

-• As of 31 March 2023, the UOBAM Invest portfolio returns for the first quarter, 2022 ranged between 1.6 percent and 4.6 percent
+• As of 30 June 2025, UOBAM Invest portfolio returns for the second quarter ranged between 0.3 percent and 2.9 percent.

 Past performance of the portfolio or UOBAM and any past performance, prediction, projection or forecast on the economy or markets are not necessarily indicative of the future or likely performance of the portfolio or UOBAM.
 Portfolio returns on the scheme is calculated on a single pricing basis.